 - 1 tablespoon honey

-- 1/4 - 1/2 teaspoon crushed red pepper depending on spice preference
+- 1/4 teaspoon crushed red pepper more or less depending on spice preference

-- 2 tablespoons chopped fresh cilantro plus more for serving (optional)
+- 2 tablespoons fresh cilantro chopped, plus more for serving

-- Melt butter with canola oil over medium-high heat in a large skillet.
+- Melt butter (1 tablespoon) with olive oil (1 tablespoon) over medium-high heat in a large skillet.

 - Add peppers, onions, and sausage, with a pinch of salt.
 Stir to coat in oil and salt, then sauté for about 20 minutes, stirring only every 5 minutes or so in order to develop good color.
 It will seem like too much, but don't worry- the vegetables will cook down a lot.

 - Meanwhile, cook up rice/quinoa for serving, if necessary.

 - Once peppers and onions are softened and browned, add the water (1/2 cup) to the pot, stirring with a wooden spoon to scrape up any browned bits from the bottom of the pot.

 - Add the honey (1 tablespoon), crushed red pepper (1/4 teaspoon), and canned diced tomatoes with their juices.
 Stir and turn heat to low.
 Continue cooking until some of the liquid has evaporated and you are left with a thick sauce.